Lou Gehrig: 2,130 consecutive games

 In addition, x-rays taken late in his life disclosed that Gehrig had sustained several fractures during his playing career, although he remained in the lineup despite those previously undisclosed injuries.
 However, the streak was helped when Yankees general manager Ed Barrow postponed a game as a rainout on a day when Gehrig was sick with the flu, though it was not raining.

-He was also persuaded, but not convinced, by his wife, Eleanor, to end the streak at 1,999 games by acting sick, as he had already played through flu bouts before, and already had a nearly 700-game lead over the previous record.
-Gehrig's record of 2,130 consecutive games endured for 56 years until Baltimore Orioles shortstop Cal Ripken Jr. surpassed it on September 6, 1995; Ripken finished with 2,632 consecutive games.
+He continued the streak despite his wife attempting to persuade him to end it at 1,999 games by acting sick.
+He then had beaten the previous record by nearly 700 games.

+Gehrig's record of 2,130 consecutive games endured for fifty-six years until Baltimore Orioles shortstop Cal Ripken Jr. surpassed it on September 6, 1995; Ripken finished with 2,632 consecutive games.

+Personal life

+Gehrig lived with his parents until 1933, when he was 30 years old.
+His mother ruined all of Gehrig's romances until he met Eleanor Twitchell (1904–1984), the daughter of Chicago Parks Commissioner Frank Twitchell, in 1932.
+They began dating the next year, and married in September.
+She helped Gehrig leave his mother's influence and hired Christy Walsh, Babe Ruth's sports agent; Walsh helped Gehrig become the first athlete on Wheaties boxes.